 - Enhances and broadens political participation

-- Acts as safety valve and vent for grievances
+- Acts as a safety valve and vent for grievances

 - Ensures checks and balances